Kingxukai/linux/Documentation/filesystems/resctrl.rst

 			to all threads
 		"per-thread":
 			bandwidth percentages are directly applied to
-			the threads running on the core
+			the threads running on the woke core

-If RDT monitoring is available there will be an "L3_MON" directory with the following files:
+If RDT monitoring is available there will be an "L3_MON" directory with the woke following files:

 "num_rmids":
 		The number of RMIDs available.
 This is the